nasa/cumulus/docs/data-cookbooks/browse-generation.md

 * DiscoverGranulesBrowseExample

-  This workflow will run the ```DiscoverGranules``` step, targeting the S3 bucket/folder mentioned in the prerequisites.
-The output of that step will be passed into QueueGranules, which will trigger the second workflow for each granule to be ingested.
+  This workflow will run the ```DiscoverGranules``` task, targeting the S3 bucket/folder mentioned in the prerequisites.
+The output of that task will be passed into QueueGranules, which will trigger the second workflow for each granule to be ingested.
 The example presented here will be a single granule with a .hdf data file and a .met metadata file only, however your setup may result in more granules, or different files.

 * CookbookBrowseExample

   This workflow will be triggered for each granule in the previous workflow.
-It will utilize the SyncGranule lambda, which brings the files into a staging location in the Cumulus buckets.
+It will utilize the SyncGranule task, which brings the files into a staging location in the Cumulus buckets.

-  The output from this step will be passed into the 'ProcessingStep', which in this example will utilize a 'fake' processing lambda we provide for testing/as an example in Core, however to use your own data you will need to write a lambda that generates the appropriate CMR metadata file and accepts and returns appropriate task inputs and outputs.
+  The output from this task will be passed into the ```ProcessingStep``` step , which in this example will utilize the ```FakeProcessingLambda``` task we provide for testing/as an example in Core, however to use your own data you will need to write a lambda that generates the appropriate CMR metadata file and accepts and returns appropriate task inputs and outputs.

-  From that step we will utilize a core task ```FilesToGranules``` that will transform the processing output event.input list/config.InputGranules into an array of Cumulus [granules](https://github.com/nasa/cumulus/blob/master/packages/api/models/schemas.js) objects.
+  From that task  we will utilize a core task ```FilesToGranules``` that will transform the processing output event.input list/config.InputGranules into an array of Cumulus [granules](https://github.com/nasa/cumulus/blob/master/packages/api/models/schemas.js) objects.

   Using the generated granules list, we will utilize the core task ```MoveGranules``` to move the granules to the target buckets as defined in the collection configuration.
-That step will transfer the files to their final storage location and update the CMR metadata files and the granules list as output.
+That task will transfer the files to their final storage location and update the CMR metadata files and the granules list as output.

-  That output will be used in the ```CmrStep``` combined with the previously generated CMR file to export the granule metadata to CMR.
+  That output will be used in the ```PostToCmr``` task combined with the previously generated CMR file to export the granule metadata to CMR.

 #### Workflow Configuration